TACC-Cloud/tapis-cli/TESTING.md

 This tool is designed to completely (and quickly - by Q42019) replace our legacy Bash tooling.
 So, our general request is to get in there an exercise it like you would the legacy CLI.
-But, there are some specific points that testers are encouraged to visit upon, which are laid out, organized by service, below.
+But, specific new features that testers can help review on are laid out below by service.

 ## Known Issues

-First of all, the following are **known issues** and will be addressed
+The following are **known issues** and will be addressed in future work periods:
-soon:

 > 1. Python 2.7.x is not supported (but will be)
-> 2. No **files** commands are implemented
+> 2.  ~~No **files** commands are implemented~~
 > 3. No **actors** or **tacclab** commands are implemented
 > 4. The **watch** function from the old jobs-submit is gone and will
 >     never return